 - Proper installation of decorative borders (aka splash aprons) – When decorative borders (or splash aprons as we call them) are installed, it is important for the same piece of fabric beneath your riprap to extend landward far enough to cover the entire area beneath your decorative rock or mulch.
 We always leave several feet of excess fabric along the top edge of our shorelines so that a single piece of fabric can be used from the lake bottom all the way to the border of edging along your shoreline.

-- Rubber tracks or Turf tires – This is important if you don’t want your yard to be destroyed by heavy equipment.
+- Rubber tracks or turf tires – The type of mechanical footwear is important if you don’t want your yard destroyed by heavy equipment.
 Rubber flotation tracks should be installed on all equipment to minimize damage.
 It doesn’t matter how large or small your project is.
 Even a small project requires roughly 17 to 25 tons of riprap to cover adequately most shorelines.
 That requires a lot of trips back and forth through your yard.
 If you hire a company that uses regular tires, metal tracks, or even aggressive rubber treads, you will spend thousands more dollars on a major yard-repair project.
-We only use smooth rubber flotation tracks on our skid steers, and giant turf tires on our articulation Avant front-end loaders.
-The result is that over the past two seasons we haven’t had a single yard that required more than a little topsoil and seed here and there to remove any paw prints indicating we were there.
-We go out of our way to buy used tracks with little or no tread remaining so we can flit across yards again and again without causing significant damage.
-This means less work for us to repair damaged turf, less work for you maintaining fresh, delicate sod, and less money that we have to charge.
+We only use smooth rubber flotation tracks on our skid steers, and giant turf tires on our articulating Avant front-end loaders.
+The result is that for several seasons we haven’t had a single yard that required more than a little topsoil and seed here and there to remove any paw prints indicating we were there.
+We go out of our way to buy used tracks with little or no tread remaining, so we can flit across your yard again and again without causing significant damage.
+This means less work for us to repair damaged turf, less work for you to maintain fresh and delicate sod, and less money that we have to charge.